 Daniel Sheppard and Andrew Thomas appeared on

 |$300,000 for 20% equity

 - Business: Grip that turns dumbbells into kettlebells

 - Result: $300,000 for 15% equity

 - Shark: Lori Greiner

-After Daniel and Andrew delivered their pitch, the sharks got to try Kettle Gryp for themselves.
-They were impressed by how good it felt compared to actual kettlebells.
-They were even more impressed when Daniel and Andrew revealed their sales: $3.6 million lifetime sales, and $600,000 in year-to-date sales.
+After Daniel and Andrew deliver their energetic pitch, the sharks get to try Kettle Gryp for themselves.
+They’re impressed by how good it feels compared to actual kettlebells.

-The entrepreneurs wanted a shark to help them get into big-box retailers since most of their sales are direct-to-consumer.
+The entrepreneurs want a shark to help them get into big-box retailers since most of their sales are direct-to-consumer.

-Kevin O’Leary made an offer: $300,000 for 20% equity.
-He had retail connections and could help them get there.
-When the entrepreneurs asked if anyone else had an offer, Lori jumped in.
-She offered $300,000 for 20% equity with preferred stock privileges.
+Next, Kevin O’Leary makes an offer: $300,000 for 20% equity.
+He has retail connections and can help them get there.

 Unfortunately, we also have some sad news in our Kettle Gryp update.
-Co-founder and Marine Corps veteran Andrew Thomas passed away after a battle with cancer prior to the episode airing.
-Lori shared on Twitter that she was happy to help fulfill his legacy by keeping Kettle Gryp going.
+Co-founder and Marine Corps veteran Andrew Thomas passed away at age 47 after a battle with cancer prior to the episode airing.

 Make sure to check out the other company updates from